 Tonic, subdominant and dominant

-Many songs include only three chords and they are often the tonic, the subdominant and the dominant (see Theory - Scale Degrees for further information).
-The dominant chord often has a septima and it revolves into the tonic.
+Many songs include only three chords, and they are often the tonic, the subdominant and the dominant (see Theory - Scale Degrees for further information).
+The dominant chord has normally a minor seventh and it resolves well into the tonic.
 An example could look like C - F - G7 - C.

-When you reach the end of the song a common method is to shorten the interval between chords.
+When you reach the end of the song, a common method is to shorten the intervals between chords.
 This accomplishes a breaking effect.
-The name that is often used for the chord progression at the end of a phrase or song is cadence.
-One example of a cadence in major is: C - F - G7 - C. A cadence in minor could be: Am - Dm - E7 - Am.
+The name often used for a chord sequence at the end of a phrase or song is cadence.
+One example of a cadence in C Major: C - G - F - C. A cadence in A Minor could be: Am - Dm - E7 - Am.

-When composing music it serves you to have a visualization of the relationship between chords and scales.
+When composing music, it serves you to have a visualization of the relationship between harmonic distance, including aspects of chords and scales.

 A common visual way to present this is by the Circle of fifths.
-It is called so because every note is a perfect fifth away from the next.
+It is called so because every note is a perfect fifth away from the next, going clockwise (turning counterclockwise will instead result in fourth intervals).
 A composer knows, for example, that a D7 chord resolves into G, a G7 chord resolves to C and so on.

-The circle also shows the relative keys.
-A minor is, for example, relative to C major.
-It means that you can play the same notes as in C major, but starting from the note of A. By doing so you will get a more melancholy sound.
-Compare major and minor scales and you will notice the relationships.
+The circle also shows the relative keys (major and minor).
+A Minor is, for example, relative to C Major.
+This means that you can play the same notes in A Minor as in C Major, but starting from the note of A (or expressed a little differently, use the A note as the tonic center).
+By doing so you get a somewhat melancholy sound.
+Compare major and minor scales and you will notice the contrasts and relationships.

 The schematic circle could instead be stretched out as horizontal series.
 The outer and inner regions will be:

 C - G - D - A - E - B - Gb - Db - Ab - Eb - Bb - F